Most Effective Products

 Dollar Spot

-Because dollar spot can easily be mistaken for other lawn nuisances like brown patch, it is important to properly identify what is causing discolored patches in your grass.
+Because dollar spots can easily be mistaken for other lawn nuisances like brown patches, it is important to identify what is causing discolored patches in your grass correctly.
 Misidentification can lead to using the wrong treatment methods, costing you time and money.
-Here are some defining characteristics of dollar spot to look for in order to properly identify the disease.
+Here are some defining characteristics of dollar spot to look for to properly identify the disease.

-• The spread of Dollar Spot will shape itself to look like circles that are roughly the size of a silver dollar.
+• The spread of dollar spot will shape itself into circles roughly the size of a silver dollar.

-• Dollar Spot is tan colored and generally no larger than 1 inch in diameter, but several will group together.
+• Dollar spot is tan colored and generally no larger than 1 inch in diameter, but several will group.

-• When grass is affected by Dollar Spot, the blades will have white or tan colored markings on them.
+• When grass is affected by dollar spot, the blades will have white or tan markings.

-• When Dollar Spot spreads, the entire blade can have a white or tan color.
-On dewy mornings, it is possible to see what looks like stringy cobwebs in your grass; this is the dollar spot spreading.
+• When the dollar spot spreads, the entire blade can be white or tan.
+On dewy mornings, you can see what looks like stringy cobwebs in your grass; this is the dollar spot spreading.

-• On occasion, especially early in the morning, you can see fungal threads (or mycelium) growing on the affected turf.
+• On occasion, especially early in the morning, fungal threads (or mycelium) can be seen growing on the affected turf.

-Use the image and description above to make sure that Dollar Spot is present and active in your area.
-If you are not entirely sure, contact us and we will assist you with proper identification.
+Use the image and description above to ensure that the dollar spot is present and active in your area.
+If you are not entirely sure, contact us, and we will assist you with proper identification.

 Inspection